-Kenya is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 8 February 2016, not yet in effect).
-With respect to the terms of reference relating to the exchange of information framework aspects under review for this first annual peer review process, it is recommended that Kenya take steps to bring the Convention into force as soon as possible, sign the CbC MCAA and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Kenya will not be exchanging CbC reports in 2018.
+Saudi Arabia is a signatory to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) which is in effect in 2017.
+Saudi Arabia indicates it is currently in the process of obtaining the necessary approval from the higher authorities to sign the CbC MCAA.
+As of 12 January 2018, Saudi Arabia does not have bilateral relationships activated under the CbC MCAA.
+With respect to the terms of reference relating to the exchange of information framework aspects under review for this first annual peer review2 process, it is recommended that Saudi Arabia take steps to sign the CbC MCAA and also have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions.
+It is however noted that Saudi Arabia will not be exchanging CbC reports in 2018.